 With more skills, employees have the capacity to engage with a broader variety of work.
 Through learning initiatives, particularly social ones, co-workers can build strong relationships that transcend training and enhance the working culture.

-Learning and development offers a route out of The Great Resignation, and towards The Great Upskilling.
-Research shows that a big pay check is no longer the number one priority for employees, especially the younger generation, who prioritise opportunities to develop above the noughts on their salary.
+Learning and development offer a route out of The Great Resignation, and towards The Great Upskilling.
+Research shows that a big paycheck is no longer the number one priority for employees, especially the younger generation, who prioritise opportunities to develop above the noughts on their salary.

 While the digital skills gap threatens employers who can’t source the talent they need externally, businesses that focus on learning and development initiatives are able to source these skills from inside the (home) office.

 So next time you’re reviewing your L&D approach, set aside a little more budget.
 It might just be the best investment you make for your current team and future talent.

 Curious about the impact of L&D on employee experience?
 Read the full HRLocker learning and development white paper and start building a team fit for the future of work.